flashcordon/big-history/Futurs.md

 - Climate change.
 Extinctions result when species cannot move fast enough to find climatic refuges as the climate becomes unsuitable where they now live; when climate changes such that it exceeds their physiological, developmental, or evolutionary tolerances; or when critical  species  interactions  (the  way  one  species  depends  on  the  next)  are  disrupted.
 In the oceans, acidification, a by-product of climate change that disrupts growth and development of marine organisms, is of particular concern, because it prevents marine shelly animals such as clams and oysters from building their shell, and causes collapse of the physical reef infrastructure on which most marine species ultimately depend

 ***Comment mesure t-on la biodiversité ?***
+> Biodiversity encompasses the genetic variation within species, the variety and population abundance of species in an ecosystem,  and the habitats across a landscape.
+Contemporary examples of indices now in use include the Living Planet Index (LPI), the IUCN Red
+List of Threatened Species, and indicators that show us the state of specific habitats – such as forests – or the state of natural capital (Tittensor et al., 2014)
+>  The LPI monitors trends in population abundance through the changing sizes of wildlife populations.
+The Red List Index (RLI) differs by monitoring how the global extinction risk of a species is changing.

 ***Pourquoi a t-on besoin de la biodiversité ?***
 - Pour les services écosystémiques qui sont critiques au maintien de notre civilisation (médecine, controle des pests)